jwsmith2340/TastyGram-Frontend/README.md

 **To logout**, you access your dashboard and click the logout button.
 This will log you out immediately and redirect you to the home page.

-To see the deployed site, please visit: NOT YET DEPLOYED
+To see the deployed site, please visit: https://tastygram.netlify.app/

 ---